Climate-based broccoli planting guide for Surrey, British Columbia

 Main risk: The most common issue here is not climate but management: uneven growth, delayed planting, or harvesting outside the best quality window.

-How Frost Affects Broccoli in Surrey
+How Frost Affects Planting Dates for Broccoli in Surrey

 Surrey usually has about 202 frost-free days, with a typical last spring frost around April 11 and a typical first fall frost around October 30.